 Since smartwatches are a second screen to your phone, you still need a phone nearby for it to work.
 Quick tip for smartwatch wearers: If leave your phone somewhere, turn off Bluetooth (which is how the Moto 360 initially connects to your phone) to preserve battery.
 When your phone’s battery is dead, the watch loses some functionality.
 How much varies, based on how you use your smartwatch.

 Some apps can be installed directly on a smartwatch.
 Other apps are simply an extension or controller to an app on your phone.
 Fitness apps are a good example of this, where minimal information is available on the watch, but you can start and stop your fitness tracking from the smartwatch, is important for people who really into fitness and exercise all the time, and even use supplements, which I also use and this is my recommended HMB brand.
+Booking flights and hotel rooms are even possible, like searching for a Los Altos Resort located in Manuel Antonio Costa Rica for instance, provided you have an Internet connection.
+With limited access to a phone, it offers a pretty good alternative if you really need to making a booking right now.

 With superb styling came a cost.